Ben Hodges

 Frederick Benjamin "Ben" Hodges III (born 16 April 1958) is a retired United States Army officer who served as commanding general, United States Army Europe.
-He has been Senior Advisor to Human Rights First since June 2022 and also serves as NATO Senior Mentor for Logistics.
+He has been the Senior Advisor to Human Rights First since June 2022 and also serves as the NATO Senior Mentor for Logistics.
 He previously held the Pershing Chair in Strategic Studies at the Center for European Policy Analysis.

 A 1980 United States Military Academy graduate, Hodges became an infantry officer, serving as a platoon leader and company executive officer in the 2nd Armored Division (Forward) in Germany.
 After completing the Infantry Officer Advanced Course in 1984, he served with the 101st Airborne Division.
-In March 1989 Hodges became an instructor at the United States Army Infantry School.
-He studied at the Command and General Staff College and graduated from the School of Advanced Military Studies in 1993, becoming G-3 (Chief of Plans) of the 2nd Infantry Division in South Korea.
+In March 1989 Hodges became an instructor at the U.S. Army Infantry School at Fort Benning, Georgia.
+He studied at the Command and General Staff College at Fort Leavenworth, Kansas and graduated from the School of Advanced Military Studies also at Fort Leavenworth in 1993, becoming G-3 (Chief of Plans) of the 2nd Infantry Division in South Korea.

-Hodges served as a battalion executive officer with the 101st Airborne before becoming Aide-de-camp to the Supreme Allied Commander Europe in August 1995.
-He became a battalion commander in the 101st Airborne in 1997.
-He was Congressional Liaison Officer at the Office of the Chief of Legislative Liaison between 1999 and 2000.
-After graduating from the National War College in 2001, Hodges served at the Joint Readiness Training Center at Fort Polk.
+Hodges served as a battalion executive officer with the 101st Airborne before becoming aide-de-camp to the Supreme Allied Commander Europe in August 1995.
+He became a battalion commander in the 101st Airborne Division in 1997.
+He was the Congressional Liaison Officer at the Office of the Chief of Legislative Liaison between 1999 and 2000.
+After graduating from the National War College in 2001, Hodges served at the Joint Readiness Training Center at Fort Polk, Louisiana.
 Taking command of the 1st Brigade of the 101st Airborne in 2002, Hodges led the brigade in Operation Iraqi Freedom.